-Maximum length (in bytes) of frames transmitted on the physical support (Ethernet) so that they are sent at one go (without fragmentation).
+MTU Maximum length (in bytes) of frames transmitted on the physical support (Ethernet) so that they are sent at one go (without fragmentation).
 This option is not available for interfaces contained in a bridge.

-This option is not accessible for firewalls in high availability.
+Physical (MAC) address WARNING This option is not accessible for firewalls in high availability.
 This window allows you to specify a MAC address for an interface instead of using the address assigned by the firewall.
 This allows you to better facilitate the integration of the Stormshield Network firewall in transparent mode into your network (by specifying your router's MAC address instead of having to reconfigure all the workstations using this MAC address).
 If the interface is contained in a bridge, it will have the same MAC address as the bridge.

-This field is grayed out when the interface belongs to a bridge.
+1 NOTE This field is grayed out as the interface belongs to a bridge.
 It can neither be modified nor deleted.